TylorS/typed/readme.md

 While some libraries like `Fx`, which provides a push-based stream abstraction, are generally applicable, many libraries have a strong focus on building web applications on both the backend and frontend.

-These libraries are highly in flux, and not yet published.
-Please reach out with all your curiousities in the meantime!

 ## Community

+Please reach out with all your curiousities!

 If you're interested in chatting about this project join us on [Discord](https://discord.gg/kpPHEvkaAv).